vinnyhorgan/brain/src/content/posts/hello.md

 title: "hello world"
 published: 2025-08-1
 draft: false
-description: 'the journey begins...'
+description: "the journey begins..."
-tags: ['intro']
+tags: ["intro"]
 ---

 i've finally decided, i really want to start this blog. it's something i've been putting off for ages, but with my recent 21'st birthday i've had some time to think. being a perfectionist is not easy, it consumes you from the inside, the need to be perfect every single time makes doing pretty much anything a daunting task.